somratpro/somrat-hugo-theme/README.md

 # Somrat - A unique hugo portfolio template

-It's a unique portfolio template that made your portfolio website looks great, This is a landing page template powerd by bootstrap.
+It's a unique portfolio template that made your portfolio website looks great, This is a landing page template powered by bootstrap.

 ## Table of Contents